CollectionBuilder/cb-docs/docs/extras/utilities.md

 **Mac Finder:**

-1. Open the folder contain all your objects in Finder (in GH this is likely the "objects" directory in your project repository).
+1. Open the folder containing all your objects in Finder (in GH this is likely the "objects" directory in your project repository).
 2. Select all the files (you can use `Command + A`)
-3. Copy the files (use `Command + C`, or Edit > Copy)
+3. Copy the files (use `Command + C`, or right click > Copy)
-4. Paste into the column of a spreadsheet or a text file.
-Using `Command + V` (or Edit > Paste) should work to paste filenames into any plain text file, but might try to add the actual files if pasted into a application that supports them.
-So if this doesn't work try `Command + Shift + V` instead.
+4. Paste into the column of a spreadsheet using `Command + Shift + V` or into a text file using `Command + V` (or right click > Paste).
+(Note: if you use `Command + V` when pasting into the spreadsheet, you'll find that you'll paste in the actual files themselves instead of the filenames.
+If this happens, try `Command + Shift + V` instead.)

 **Using command line:**